MooT Question Icon

 Thank you for making our Christmas such an enjoyable and educational one.
 I'm not sure what I'm going to do with all this expansion of my vocabulary and deeper understanding of the nuances of English - but I'm sure it will come in handy some day ;-) However, we are coming near the end of the first 1008 questions and wonder if you have plans for a further set.
 Looking forward to hearing from you.

 I don't recall how I heard about it.
-However, I bought the game back in 1990 and, according to a note sent with it, I was the first American to buy one.
-To be precise: you first the first to actually pay for it.
-Five MooT game were stolen in New York at a street fair earlier that year.
+However, I bought the game back in 1990 and, according to a note sent with it, I was the first American to get one.
+[Mootguy: To be precise: you were the first American to actually pay for it.
+Five MooT games were stolen in New York at a street fair earlier that year.]

 My daughter is now in grad school and she enjoys the game so much, I thought I'd buy her a copy of her own.
 With only a little Googling, I found your site and ordered her a copy.